shiva-kumarj/shiva-kumarj.github.io/README.md

 # Experience

 My professional career has been multifaceted.
-I've been a Embedded Engineer largely.
-Now I work to  into Machine Learning and Data analytics.
+I've been a Embedded Engineer largely in the first half.
+Now I create innovative solutions for interesting problems using Data Analysis and Machine Learning.
+I am always learning new technologies and creating projects to integrate them into one cohesive product.

 <!-- **FlyEasy**
 _Mobile App Developer_
 - Frontend developer for the FlyEasy mobile application.
 - Converted design screens into working mockups. -->

+## Embedded Engineer

 **Qualcomm Inc**
 _Customer Engineer_